What's New in Young Adult Literature: 2023

 Specifically designed for Secondary Teachers, School Librarians and Public Librarians

 Extensive Resource Handbook

-- Ready-to-use activities and resources so you can immediately incorporate the best, new books for teens into your program
+- Ready?to?use activities and resources so that you can immediately utilize the best, new books for teens in your program

 Semester Credit Option

 Up to four graduate level professional development credits are available with an additional fee and completion of follow-up practicum activities.
 Details for direct enrollment with University of Massachusetts Global, a nonprofit affiliate, will be available at this program.